Neuromuscular

 Perifascicular Muscle Fiber Atrophy: Along Avascular Perimysium

-Atrophic perifascicular muscle fibers neighbor a long region of avascular perimysium (Center).
+Atrophic perifascicular muscle fibers neighbor a long region of avascular perimysium with irregular structure (Center; Dark arrow).

-Normal sized muscle fibers neighbor vascular perimysium (Sides).
+Normal sized muscle fibers neighbor vascular perimysium (Sides; White arrow).

 Control: Vessels & Perimysium